40tude/mint_config_latitude/readme.md

 conda remove --name env1 --all
 ```

-* If the display of the current conda virtual env does'nt fit the Oh my Posh prompt try this or modify the theme.
+* If the display of the current conda virtual env does'nt fit the Oh my Posh prompt try this or modify the Oh my Posh theme

 ```
 conda config --set changeps1 False